eyaadh/Watermark-Bash-Telegram-Bot/README.md

 2. [curl](https://launchpad.net/ubuntu/xenial/+package/curl)
 3. [ImageMagick](https://www.imagemagick.org/script/index.php)

-_Once when you are sure that you have all the requirements mentioned above installed on your system, download the latest source and extract it:_
+_Once when you are sure that you have all the required tools mentioned above installed on your system, download the latest source and extract it:_
 ```
 wget http://bot.eyaadh.net/wmakre.tar.gz
 tar -xvf wmakre.tar.gz